-On a corner lot in any district, no fence, wall, hedge or other structure or planting more than 3 feet in height shall be erected, placed, or maintained within the triangular area formed by the intersecting pavement lines and a straight line joining said pavement lines at points which are $\frac{50}{100}$ feet distant from the point of intersection, measured along said pavement lines.
+On a corner lot in any district, no fence, wall, hedge or other structure or planting more than 3 feet in height shall be erected, placed, or maintained within the triangular area formed by the intersecting pavement lines and a straight line joining said pavement lines at points which are 50 100 feet distant from the point of intersection, measured along said pavement lines.

-All proposed residential fencing shall not be greater than six (6) feet in height along the street frontages and the nicer looking side of the fence (if it has one) shall face the neighbor or the roadway as applicable.
+All proposed residential fencing shall not be greater than six (6) feet in height along the street frontages and the nicer looking side of any fence (if it has one) shall face the neighbor or the roadway as applicable.

-Section 2.24 Inclusionary Zoning(effective for new housing units created
+Section 2.24 Inclusionary Zoning Requirements (effective for new housing units approved after March 27, 2023)